Idaho City Idaho

 Yes indeed!

-Spirits here are not the type while alive to feel sorry for themselves, so they find ways to enjoy this place as best they can as spirits.
+Spirits here are not the type who in life would have felt sorry for themselves, so they find ways to enjoy this place as best they can in the afterlife.

 LOCATION